autoplot/documentation/javadoc/org/autoplot/cdaweb/CDAWebEditorPanel.md

+# org.autoplot.cdaweb.CDAWebEditorPanel

-# org.autoplot.cdaweb.CDAWebEditorPanelEditor Panel for data with CDAWeb at NASA/Goddard.
+Editor Panel for data with CDAWeb at NASA/Goddard.

-CDAWebEditorPanel( )
+# CDAWebEditorPanel( )
 Creates new form CDAWebEditorPanel

 ***